jhogan/core/STYLE.md

 should be made to do so.
 For example, the `www.request` object currently has a `content_type` property.
 This corresponds to the `Content-Type` HTTP header.
-That header is a standard so it only makes sense to include both words (the underscore symbolizes the hyphen).
+That header is a standard so it only makes sense to include both words in the property's name (the underscore symbolizing the hyphen).

 Properties should be implemented as methods when arguments are required.
 Usually, there should be an actual property for the default invocation: